Analyzing Data-Centric Properties for Graph Contrastive Learning: Acknowledgements

 \section{Acknowledgements}

 This work was performed under the auspices of the U.S. Department of Energy by the Lawrence Livermore National Laboratory under Contract No. DE-AC52-07NA27344, Lawrence Livermore National Security, LLC.and was supported by the LLNL-LDRD Program under Project No. 21-ERD-012.
-Puja Trivedi was an intern at Lawrence Livermore National Labs while working on this project.
+PT was an intern at Lawrence Livermore National Labs while working on this project.
+ESL was partly supported via NSF award CNS-2008151.